HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Introduction

-In order to extract higher-order topological features that are more readily interpretable for the purpose of brain-disorder diagnosis, recent studies have adopted persistent homology (PH), a topological approach capable of reconstructing HOI structures and delivering state-of-the-art performance in characterising brain topological profiles \citep{29,30}.
+In order to extract higher-order topological features that are more readily interpretable for the purpose of brain-disorder diagnosis, recent studies have adopted Persistent Homology, a topological approach capable of reconstructing HOI structures and delivering state-of-the-art performance in characterising brain topological profiles \citep{29,30}.
+Briefly, persistent homology builds a filtration of simplicial complexes from weighted brain networks and tracks the birth and death of topological features across thresholds, yielding persistence summaries (e.g., persistence diagrams) that are robust to noise and can be coupled with downstream classifiers.
 However, the majority of investigations into higher-order structures in brain networks have focused on 0-dimensional (connected components) and 1-dimensional (cycles) topological profiles formed by nodes and edges.
-These dimensions do not link HOIs in the brain to higher-order organisations that would provide a truly higher-dimensional perspective \citep{31,32,33}.
+These dimensions do not link HOIs in the brain to higher-order organizations that would provide a truly higher-dimensional perspective \citep{31,32,33}.
 In order to address the aforementioned limitation, researchers have recently employed synchronisation phenomena to construct more accurate simplicial complexes for modelling HOIs.
-Furthermore, they have utilised PH to capture 1-dimensional cycles that reflect triplet interactions \citep{34}.
-Comprehensive analyses demonstrate that methods incorporating inferred HOIss among three ROIs outperform traditional pairwise approaches, thereby offering new insights into the higher-order organisation of fMRI time-series data.
+Furthermore, they have utilised Persistent Homology to capture 1-dimensional cycles that reflect triplet interactions \citep{34}.
+Comprehensive analyses demonstrate that methods incorporating inferred HOIs among three ROIs outperform traditional pairwise approaches, thereby offering new insights into the higher-order organisation of fMRI time-series data.
 Nonetheless, the extant evidence indicates that triplet interactions can be decomposed into linear combinations of pairwise interactions, provided that said interactions are linearly decomposable.
 This finding suggests that some triplets may not in fact represent genuine higher-order phenomena \citep{35,36}.
-Consequently, consideration of HOIs and organisational structures may offer a more profound comprehension of brain function.
 Furthermore, extant measures of instantaneous co-fluctuation are contingent on extended Pearson correlation, a method that is deficient in temporal resolution when it comes to detecting spatiotemporal interactions among groups of regions \citep{37}.
 Finally, the role of signed HOIs, which have the potential to provide valuable diagnostic information in cases of neurological conditions, has been largely overlooked in these studies.